VILLASframework/documentation/docs/node/hooks/limit_rate.md

 # Limit rate

 The `limit_rate` hook discards samples in order to limit the sample rate to a certain rate.
-The decission whether a sample is discarded or not is based on its timestamp.
+The decision whether a sample is discarded or not is based on its timestamp.

 ## Implementation